By using our website, you agree to our use of cookies (Visit our privacy policy).

 Norman Reedus, Mads Mikkelson, and other well-known actors appeared in Death Stranding through motion capture.

-In the same way that more games are using more voice talent than ever, individual games can now include thousands of voiced lines.
+With video games using more voice talent than ever, individual games can now include thousands of voiced lines.

-Different video games have different approaches to voice acting.
+Different video games have different kinds of voice acting.

 Some development teams prioritize voice overs for certain important characters or sections of dialogue while communicating other information through text.

-Others feature full voice acting for all characters.
+Others feature full voice acting for all characters — it ultimately comes down to your budget and creative vision.

 An immersive video game experience depends on the suspension of disbelief, and voice actors play a crucial role in creating an engaging atmosphere.